1109akshatverma/MIDP-Lab-With-Microsoft-Fabric/masterdoc/getting-started-MSSPL.md

      ![](../media/01/asklater.png?raw=true)

-1. First-time users are often prompted to Stay Signed In, if you see any such pop-up, click on **No**.
+1. First-time users are often prompted to Stay Signed In.
+If you see any such pop-up, click on **No**.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.